-- Buy seasonal produce.
+- Buy produce in season.
 It’s usually fresher, tastier, and less expensive.
 Win-win-win!

 - Shop clearance racks and marked down items.
 Get the items you’d normally get and you’ll definitely spend less on your groceries!
 Avoid buying something just because it’s cheap!

 - Shop before holidays when the store will be closed to get markdowns on perishables like bread.

 - Shop close to store closing time to get marked down perishable foods they want to sell.

 - Shop the international isles for better prices on spices and other foods.

 - Look at the top and bottom of the shelves to find lower priced items such as generic and lesser known brands.
 The expensive brand names pay more to get the shelves at eye-level.

 - Compare the price of frozen versus fresh fruit and veggies.
 They’re often less expensive and are already prewashed and chopped.
 Bonus!